 Accommodation at Tengboche

 Tengboche is another famous stop on the Everest Base Camp Trek trail.
-It is situated at 3,867 meters above sea level—the largest monastery in the Khumbu region.
+It is 3,867 meters above sea level—the largest monastery in the Khumbu region.
 You can get a breathtaking view of the Himalayas from the top of the monastery.

 Most trekkers stop at Tengboche to attend the morning prayer in the monastery.
 So, the teahouse is easily packed during the peak season.